When we all work together, we help create a wonderful future for young children.

 relationships

 Relationships are central to everything we do.
-We value equitable, respectful, and reciprocal relationships between educators, children, families, and community.
-Relationships create a sense of belonging and promote wellbeing for all.
+We value equitable, respectful and reciprocal relationships between educators, children, families and community.
+Responsive, nurturing relationships are intensified as educators and children play and learn together.
+Relationships create a sense of belonging and promote wellbeing.

 educators